10 new music albums releasing this March 2022

 With an array of new music albums scheduled for release every month, keeping track of them can get difficult even for music lovers.
 Additionally, there are endless genres to keep a tab on, including K-pop, hip hop, R&B, country, alternative and punk rock to name a few.

-Here, we have listed some top upcoming March 2022 album releases you must watch out for.
+Here, we have listed some top new music album releases you must watch out for this March 2022.
 Some of the notable ones include Charli XCX’s Crash, NCT Dream’s Glitch Mode, Michael Bublé’s Higher and BabyTron’s Megatron.

 Glitch Mode by NCT Dream